 POWER is a nonprofit student organization of peer educators who address health and lifestyle issues facing college students.
 POWER is made up of Ohio University students who are recognized as nationally-certified peer health educators through the BACCHUS and GAMMA Peer Education Network.

-POWER holds weekly POWER Hours at the Baker University Center and provides educational programs for student organizations, residence halls and classes.
+POWER holds POWER Hours at the Baker University Center and provides educational programs for student organizations, residence halls and classes.
 Click here for this semester's schedule.

 Why Join POWER/GAMMA?